thingsboard/thingsboard.github.io/docs/user-guide/install/edge/building-from-source.md

 * TOC
 {:toc}

 This guide will help you to download and build ThingsBoard Edge from sources.
-Instructions listed below are tested on Ubuntu 20.04 LTS and CentOS 7/8
+Instructions listed below are tested on Ubuntu 20.04 LTS / 22.04 LTS / 24.04 LTS and CentOS 8/9

 ## Required tools